Frequently asked questions

 Do I need to have a computer?

-Since the 2020 edition will be held online, you will need a computer (and ideally a webcam and microphone) for the duration of the program.
+Since you will be working on your game outside of our sessions, you will need a computer.
 If that is the only reason you could not participate, please still apply and let us know.
 We cannot guarantee we can find a computer to lend you, but we will try to help.

 Do we need to pay for game engines or other tools?
 No, there are plenty of free tools available that will be more than sufficient for your needs in making your first game.
 We will help you choose the correct tool for the job!